 The Internet is a wonderful place.
 Everything you need to know about anything is at your fingertips – literally!
 If you are like most Americans, when your knee starts hurting or your stomach starts making funny noises, you grab your smartphone, laptop, or desktop computer, open Google, and begin searching the web for answers.
 The Internet can provide a general idea of all the possible causes for what you are experiencing.
 But most of us know that it can lead us down a path of despair when the symptoms, according to Google, may be signs of a much bigger problem.
-And the Internet offers the same diagnosis to everybody indiscriminately

 In terms of hearing loss, the Internet is a good place to start looking for solutions.
 After all, you are reading about audiologists and audiology on the hear.com website.
-But it can’t stop there!
-You need to have a licensed hearing specialist examine your ears, check your hearing, and recommend a solution that meets your individual needs.
+But it shouldn’t stop there!
+You need to have a licensed audiologist or hearing specialist examine your ears, check your hearing, and recommend a solution that meets your individual needs.
 You can’t get that kind of personalized service with audiology online.
 Online hearing tests can serve as a small glimpse into what your problem might be, but it can’t give you the full picture.